 Legal Penalties and Safety Risks:

-Legal penalties: Fines for exceeding height restrictions can be substantial, and in some cases, may include liability for damages caused to road structures.
+Legal penalties: Fines for exceeding height restrictions can be substantial and, in some cases, may include liability for damages caused to road structures.

 Safety risks: Apart from structural damage, there's a risk to overall road safety.
-Collisions resulting from height violations can lead to traffic disruptions and even accidents involving other road users.
+Collisions resulting from height violations can lead to traffic disruptions and accidents involving other road users.

 Common Road Obstacles: